 Roughly speaking, the Khashoggi story contains some rather improbable elements.
 For example

 • MbS calls his chief of special operations on the phone and tells him to get rid of Khashoggi.
 No real-world ruler would do this because he knows that his phone is wiretapped.
-Instead, he would write his order on a piece of digestible paper which his chief of special operations must eat after reading.
+Instead, he would write his order on a piece of digestible paper that his chief of special operations must eat after reading.
 After all, the supreme principle of statecraft since Machiavelli is plausible deniability.

 • The chief of special operations has learned as rule No 1: only idiots carry out an assassination in an embassy of their own country.
 Rule No 2: make sure that no CCTV photo of your own surveillance system that shows the target person entering your own embassy is ever published in the media.